tldr-pages/tldr/pages/common/git-verify-pack.md

 `git verify-pack --verbose {{path/to/pack-file}}`

-- Verify a packed Git archive file and only display statistics:
+- Verify a packed Git archive file and display only the statistics:

 `git verify-pack --stat-only {{path/to/pack-file}}`